RxTechExam Frequently Asked Questions

 It is our recommendation to take the PTCE.
 While the overwhelming opinion is that the ExCPT is easier, your state and/or future employer may not recognize it, as it hasn’t been around as long as the PTCE.
 Both are accredited exams; however the PTCE is widely accepted while the ExCPT is not.
 A person who is capable of passing the PTCE is capable of passing the ExCPT, and it is because of this that our site will prepare you for both.

 Yes.
-Our Platinum Course is a PTCB-Recognized Training Program.
+Both 100CPhT and 123CPhT are PTCB-Recognized Training Programs.
 This is a requirement for anyone who takes the PTCB Exam after January 1st, 2020.

 In most cases the only action required after passing the PTCE is to register with your state.
 Due to varying state regulations you’ll need to check with your state’s board of pharmacy.
 Click here for more information about your state’s requirements.